PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 migration.
 Commit and push this implementation as a self-contained unit.
 The next unit must begin with a fresh characterize-first audit and must never create, update, or reopen a pull request.

+## Guarded terminal BatchMatMul characterization

+The next unit is restricted to three consecutive mapping results inside the existing `optimize_layout_transpose_chains` guard: BatchMatMul affine-input, Reshape/SE, and adjoint-flag cleanup.
+Their bounded single-integer schemas and no-op behavior are already covered; the local results have no defaults or loads.

+The strict contract fixes the shared guard, exact owner expressions, adjacency, the Mean-attention and QKV-attention composite boundaries, and the three proposed `cleanup.terminal.*` phase IDs.
+Both composites remain outside the bounded mapping store.
+No production source changed.

+Validation completed sequentially under core-only `uv`: the related baseline is `23 passed in 0.94s`; characterization plus related contracts is `24 passed, 1 xfailed in 1.14s`; targeted Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push this characterization before replacing only these three guarded mapping destinations.
+Preserve the guard, both composites, and source order; update representation-dependent contracts; run the sequential gates;
+document, commit, and push.
+Never create, update, or reopen a pull request.